Great Expectations: Publication in All the Year Round

 Dickens, whose health was not the best, felt "The planning from week to week was unimaginably difficult" but persevered.
 He thought he had found "a good name", decided to use the first person "throughout", and thought the beginning was "excessively droll": "I have put a child and a good-natured foolish man, in relations that seem to me very funny".
 Four weekly episodes were "ground off the wheel" in October 1860, and apart from one reference to the "bondage" of his heavy task, the months passed without the anguished cries that usually accompanied the writing of his novels.
 He did not even use the Number Plans or Mems; he had only a few notes on the characters' ages, the tide ranges for chapter 54, and the draft of an ending.
 In late December, Dickens wrote to Mary Boyle that "Great Expectations [is] a very great success and universally liked".

 Dickens gave six readings from 14 March to 18 April 1861, and in May, Dickens took a few days' holiday in Dover.
 On the eve of his departure, he took some friends and family members for a trip by boat from Blackwall to Southend-on-Sea.
-Ostensibly for pleasure, the mini-cruise was actually a working session for Dickens to examine banks of the river in preparation for the chapter devoted to Magwitch's attempt to escape.
+Ostensibly for pleasure, the mini-cruise was actually a working session for Dickens to examine the banks of the river in preparation for the chapter devoted to Magwitch's attempt to escape.
 Dickens then revised Herbert Pocket's appearance, no doubt, asserts Margaret Cardwell, to look more like his son Charley.
-On 11 June 1861, Dickens wrote to Macready that Great Expectations had been completed and on 15 June, asked the editor to prepare the novel for publication.
+On 11 June 1861, Dickens wrote to Macready that Great Expectations had been completed, and on 15 June, asked the editor to prepare the novel for publication.